KM3NeT/KM3io.jl/docs/src/manual/coordinates.md

 det.pos
 ```

-Positions and orientations of everything else inside the detector (hits,
+Positions and orientations of everything else inside and around the detector
-detector modules, PMTs, reconstructed tracks and showers etc.) are given in
+(hits, detector modules, PMTs, reconstructed tracks and showers etc.) are given
-local coordinates using the x, y, z components.
-The x-axis is hereby pointing to
+in local coordinates using the x, y, z components.
+The x-axis is hereby pointing
-the east (UTM Easting), corresponding to `phi = 0 deg`, the y-axis to the north
+to the east (UTM Easting), corresponding to `phi = 0 deg`, the y-axis to the
-(UTM Northing), corresponding to `phi = 90 deg`, hence the angle phi is
+north (UTM Northing), corresponding to `phi = 90 deg`, hence the angle phi is
 increasing counter clockwise and the z-axis upwards towards the zenith with its
 zero value at the sea surface.
 More details can be found in the
 `KM3NeT_SOFT_WD_2016_002 - Coordinate System Proposal` internal note.
 The origin